How to Clean Toilet Brush & Keep Your Bathroom Hygienic

 Method 1: Bleach Solution

-2. Add ½ cup of bleach to create a solution (roughly a 1:32 ratio).
+2. Add half a cup of bleach to the water to create a roughly 1:32 dilution.

 Method 2: Vinegar and Baking Soda